greenbes/best-practice-docs/engineering/best-practices-python.md

 ### Function Design

+- Make all non-trivial APIs keyword-only
+- Use named parameters
 - Functions should do one thing well.
 - Keep functions short and focused (typically under 20 lines).
 - Use descriptive names that indicate what the function does.